- Title IX & Victim Resource Guide 2020-21

 - You can do nothing until you are ready; but please be aware that delays in reporting an incident can jeopardize the outcome of a successful prosecution or administrative finding due to a degrading of available evidence and other factors.

-- Pursue resolution by the College: If you wish to have an incident investigated and resolved by the College, contact the Chief of Security, Chief Equity and Diversity Officer or Title IX Compliance Coordinator.
+- Pursue investigation by the College: If you wish to have an incident investigated by the College, contact the Title IX Coordinator.
 (Contact information is in the section "How to Report Sexual Misconduct at EFSC" below on this web page).
-You can view the College's Sexual Misconduct Resource Guide for a PDF version of the information on this reporting process also explained on this website.

 - Those who wish to initiate criminal proceedings should contact the law enforcement agency serving the area where the incident took place.
 If you would like assistance in contacting law enforcement, please visit any Campus Security Office.